Concordium/concordium-node-sdk-js/packages/web/README.md

 yarn build
 ```

-This transpiles the project to javascript.
-Then it uses webpack to create a single, pure-js file, which is put in dist.
+This transpiles the project to Javascript, wherefter webpack is used to create a single pure Javascript file which is put in the `lib` directory.

 Note that the dependent packages must already have been built.
 To easily do this, build from the package root instead.